RegexSolver/regexsolver/README.md

 - [regexsolver-js](https://github.com/RegexSolver/regexsolver-js)
 - [regexsolver-python](https://github.com/RegexSolver/regexsolver-python)

-For more information about how to use the wrappers, you can refer to our [getting started guide](https://docs.regexsolver.com/getting-started.html).
+For more information about how to use the wrappers, you can refer to our [guide](https://docs.regexsolver.com/getting-started.html).

 ## License